Posted by Medavie Blue Cross on January 27, 2021

 As the manager and insurer of health benefits for 1 in 12 Canadians, mental health has always been a top priority for us.
 We offer a variety of online options to give you quick and easy access to expert mental health care — without having to leave the house:

 Digital Therapy – Access one-on-one counselling and education services from a licensed therapist using your computer, tablet or mobile device. iCBT helps build life-enhancing skills to manage thoughts and feelings and is available through our Connected Care digital health platform.

 Online Doctors – Connect with a licensed Canadian physician in minutes for consultation and treatment and is also available through Connected Care.

 Personalized Medicine – Results of a pharmacogenetic test can show how your DNA will affect your response to specific drugs.
 This in turn can help your doctors prescribe the most effective and safe medication for you to treat your condition and at what dosage — with the lease likelihood of adverse side effects.

 My Good Health – Create your own personal profile for customized advice, information and tips, including self-care resources for mental wellbeing.

-Employee and Family Assistance Program – inConfidence, our EFAP solution, offers confidential counselling and education to deal with a wide range of work-life challenges.
+Employee and Family Assistance Program – our EFAP solution, inConfidence, our EFAP solution, offers confidential counselling and education to deal with a wide range of work-life challenges.
 If this is part of your benefit plan, you have a toll-free number that you can dial 24/7 to receive expert support from a certified counsellor.